adrobinoga/zk-protocol/sections/access.md

 ## Get User Group ##

-New users are by default in group 1, but a user may belong to 1 of 100 possible groups, to get the group a user belongs to, send the following command:
+New users are by default in group 1, but a user may belong to 1 of 100 possible groups, to get the group to which a user belongs to, send the following command:

 	> packet(id=CMD_USERGRP_RRQ, <user sn>)
 		> packet(id=CMD_ACK_OK, <group number>)

-Where user sn is a field 4 bytes long, where the first byte stores the user's internal index, as a number.
+Where `user sn` is a field 4 bytes long, where the first byte stores the user's internal index, as a number.

 The reply data field is 1 byte long, with the number of the group to which the user belongs.